DonnieTD/Liminal/ReadMe.md

 Programs are not instruction streams.
 Programs are trajectories through state.

 Execution is modeled as a sequence of state transitions indexed by time.
-Bugs, undefined behavior, and exploits are treated as pathological transitions in that sequence, not as crashes, warnings, or abstract violations.
+Bugs, undefined behavior, and exploits are treated as **pathological transitions in that sequence**, not as crashes, warnings, or abstract violations.

 The engine answers the question: